sethips/learning-html/structure/README.md

 > Most elements follow a pattern of opening tag, content, closing tag.

 Here is a paragraph element.
-You can tell the difference between a closing tag and an opening tag by the forward slash `/` preceding the element name.
+You can tell the difference between a closing tag and an opening tag by the forward slash `/` preceding the element name in the closing tag.

 ```html
 <p>HTML is awesome!</p>